Computes a comprehensive set of detailed distortion metrics for a PAI model at specified locations, based on Tissot's indicatrix theory.

 It implements a differential analysis by calculating the first partial

-derivatives of the spatial transformation learned by a pai_model
+derivatives of the spatial transformation learned by a pai_model.
+This is

 achieved using a numerical differentiation (finite difference) method

-that is universally applicable to all models in the package (lm
+that is universally applicable to all models in the package (helmert,

 From these derivatives, it calculates key distortion metrics that describe how shape, area, and angles are warped at every point.